breatheco-de/content/README.md

 ### Tagging content:

-Contents can be tagged on the header of the markdown file; you can add as many tags as you want and later people will be able to search by tag.
+Contents can be tagged on the header of the markdown file; you can add as many tags as you want and then people will be able to search by tag.

 There are two types of tags: Technology and Category.

 ### Command Line Interface:

-A small command-line tool has been developed to help manage the lessons.
+A small command-line tool has been developed to help manage lessons.

 ```
 $ node ./src/utils/cli.js update_lesson --slug all --statusTo draft --statusFrom null